igrishaev/lambda/README.md

 ~~~

 The `counter` component is simple: it's an atom closed over a bunch of methods
-to count how many times a certain page was
+to count how many times a certain page was seen:

 ~~~clojure
 (defprotocol ICounter